dnevo/Practicum/Music Genre Classification with Python - Towards Data Science.md

 * * * * *

-Case Study: Classify songs into different genres. {#2093 .kx .ky .bj .bi .kz .la .lb .lc .ld .le .lf .lg .lh .li .lj .lk .ll .lm .ln .lo .lp .ct data-selectable-paragraph=""}
+Case Study: Classify songs into different genres.
 =================================================

 *After having an overview of the acoustic signal, their features and their feature extraction process, it is time to utilise our newly developed skill to work on a Machine Learning Problem.*

-Objective {#b227 .mq .ky .bj .bi .kz .mr .ms .ke .mt .mu .kg .mv .mw .go .mx .my .gr .mz .na .gu .nb .ct data-selectable-paragraph=""}
+Objective
 ---------

 In his section, we will try to model a classifier to classify songs into